 Encounters with wildlife are commonplace when visiting Great Smoky Mountains National Park and this pristine ecosystem is known for its old growth forests, rugged mountain peaks, mysterious caves and welcoming historic towns.
 It’s no wonder visitors come from all over the USA and the world to lose themselves in this wild and beautiful landscape.

 Great Smoky Mountains National Park has had no entrance fee since the 1930s, but what is the story behind this decision?
 The park land was once privately owned.
 When the states of North Carolina and Tennessee paid to construct the Newfound Gap Road, they transferred ownership of it to the federal government.
 As a condition of this transfer, donors of the property stated that no license fee or toll should ever be imposed on people traveling on this road.
-If the park ever wanted to charge an entrance fee, action by the Tennessee legislature would be required.

 Free Activities in the Great Smoky Mountains National Park